jsteenbeeke/www.tysanclan.com/charter.md

 Any member with a rank of at least Full Member may create a proposal for a new Achievement.
 To do so, he must provide a name and description (which must include detailed instructions for the conditions under which it is achieved) as well as a small icon to be displayed with the achievement

 ## 6.2 Approving new achievements
 An achievement must be supported by a mjaority of the Senate, and may be vetoed by the Chancellor (in which case the required percentage becomes 66% of the full Senate).
-In addition, Truthsayers may block a proposed achievement if it has an icon that violates Tysan Regulations.
+In addition, Truthsayers may block a proposed achievement if it has an icon that violates Disco Regulations.
 A blocked proposal may be unblocked by submitting a new image, upon which the vote restarts.
 If the achievement violates or promotes the violation of the Charter or one or more Regulation, a Truthsayer may remove the request completely.

 ## 6.3 Granting achievements to members
 To get an achievement displayed in an appropriate location associated with that member, a request must be submitted by the member who has met the requirements.
 Evidence in the form of a URL or a screenshot must be supplied.
 A Truthsayer can then choose to grant or decline the request.
 Evidence that is not authentic and/or falsified in any way or form will be punished as per regulations.